January 2020

 ANGORA ALTERNATIVES

-The market provides a huge range of alternative materials.
+The market provides a vast range of alternative materials.
 Just check the individual item's label.

 • Tencel, for example, is breathable, long-lasting, and biodegradable.

-• Lyocell from cellulose is similar to angora is its softness and is also moisture-repellent.
+• Lyocell from cellulose is similar to angora in that it is soft and moisture-repellent.

 • Other alternatives include polyester fleece, synthetic shearling, sisal, hemp wool, bamboo wool, linen wool, flax wool, modal, cotton flannel, viscose, and nonwoven, acrylic, or soy silks.